colltoaction/widip/implementation_plan.md

-# Task: Refactor and Fix Widip
+# Task: Refactor and Fix Titi

 ## Status
-- [x] Refactor `widip/exec.py` to be a "dumb parameter passing" module.
+- [x] Refactor `titi/exec.py` to be a "dumb parameter passing" module.
 - [x] Rename `EXEC` to `Exec` and thread the functor.
 - [x] Move `trace_output` logic to `ar_map`.
 - [x] Pass `sys.executable` to `Exec`.